Denver International Airport CEO Phil Washington weighs in on operations ahead of holidays

 While much of the travel debacle landed on the airlines, Washington says they learned their own lessons

-It doesn't explain those lengthy security lines, Washington says part of the issue is the model used to assign TSA agents to airports; they have 100 fewer today than in 2019.
+It doesn't explain those lengthy security lines.
+Washington says part of the issue is the model used to assign Transportation Security Administration agents to airports.
+They have 100 fewer today than in 2019.

 "Why are we seeing a decrease while at the same time our growth is going up?
 And so a lot of that went into the questions we asked and we were explained that model," Washington explained.